vacuum-cup/TESGA/README.md

-# TESGA
+# Source Code of TESGA

-A model for Joint multi-modal entity-relation extraction.
+Implementation of Our Paper "Joint multimodal entity-relation extraction based on temporal enhancement and similarity-gated attention" in “Knowledge-Based Systems”.